albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-The above example will work, and it is the only approach available (from those shown here) if you are using a version of Java before 1.8.
+The above example will work, and it is the only approach available (from those shown here) if you are using an older version of Java.
 Both approaches will print the same output.

 ```bash
 Sorted: [java.awt.Point[x=1,y=2], java.awt.Point[x=1,y=3], java.awt.Point[x=2,y=1]]
 ```

-The points are ordered based on the value of the `x` property and the of the `y` property.
+The points are ordered based on the value of the properties `x` and `y` respectively.

 There are several approaches available to sort an array using a custom `Comparator`: